bcgov/GDX-Analytics-Drupal-Snowplow/README.md

 This project is currently under development and actively supported by the GDX Analytics Team.

-The latest version released is X.X.0.
+The latest version released is 4.0.0.

 This is a Drupal 10 version with the option to declare a specific Search Key.
 The module looks for the Search Path(s) to trigger a search event and extracts the search terms from the URI based on the defined Search Key.
+It's important to note that this is a breaking feature, as previous version extracted search terms from the first key-value pair in the URI.

 Older versions: